Mandatory License Suspension For Drug Offenses

-Did you know that if you plead guilty to a charge of drug possession or are convicted of the offense that a drug related offense can, under Title 35 of New Jersey statute of law, result in a motor vehicle license suspension?
+Did you know that if you plead guilty to a charge of drug possession or are convicted of the offense that a drug-related offense can, under Title 35 of the New Jersey statute of law, result in a motor vehicle license suspension?

 “A person convicted for a violation of any drug offense shall forfeit his or her right to operate a motor vehicle over the highways of this State for a period to be fixed by the court at not less than six months or more than two years which shall commence on the day the sentence is imposed unless the court finds compelling circumstances warranting an exception.
 For the purposes of this section, compelling circumstances warranting an exception exist if the forfeiture of the person’s right to operate a motor vehicle over the highways of this State will result in extreme hardship and alternative means of transportation are not available.”

 The law requires that if you are convicted of having a controlled dangerous substance (“CDS”) or drug paraphernalia offenses in your possession, your driver’s license will be suspended unless the judge finds compelling circumstances to make an exception.
 Compelling reasons require there to be “extreme hardship” resulting from a suspension.
 Establishing to the satisfaction of a judge the “hardship criteria” is best left for an attorney at Hanlon Niemann since the relief from the mandatory suspension is a narrow exception and not the customary outcome.
 You really need legal assistance if charged with the offense.

 Did You Notice the Length of Time Your License is Suspended?